 Color Combos That Just Work

-3. Create A Cloud-Worthy Bed
+3. Create a Cloud-Worthy Bed

 The Cozy Bed Formula

-4. Switch To Winter Bedding Fabrics
+4. Switch to Winter Bedding Fabrics

-Choose Your Cozy Fighter
+Choose Your Cozy Fabric

-- Sateen: Lustrous and warm to the touch for a luxe feel.
+- Sateen: lustrous and warm to the touch for a luxe feel.

 5. Master Mood Lighting (No Overhead, Please)

-Lighting Layers To Try
+Lighting Layers to Try

-- Bedside lamps with soft, fabric shades for reading and winding down.
+- Bedside lamps with soft fabric shades for reading and winding down.

-- Accent glow: a small table lamp on a dresser, or a glow strip behind the headboard.
+- Accent glow: a small table lamp on a dresser, or a gentle glow strip behind the headboard.

 6. Invite Natural Elements In

-Bring The Outdoors Inside (Without the Draft)
+Bring the Outdoors Inside (Without the Draft)

 - Wood tones: a walnut tray, oak nightstand, or rattan basket adds instant warmth.